Conventional Loan, House Icon.

 Along with staying below the loan amount limits mentioned above, the borrower must also meet the following requirements to qualify for a Conventional loan:

 A Conventional loan may be the ideal option for you if your credit profile and income meet the requirements and you wish to buy a new house in Fairhaven, Ma or the surrounding areas throughout Massachusetts and Rhode Island.
-A down payment as little as 3%* on a fixed rate term or 10%* on an adjustable rate are required for conventional loans.
+A down payment as little as 3%* on a fixed rate term or 5%* on an adjustable rate are required on conventional loans.

 What are the Benefits of a Conventional Home Loan?